plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-21-pareto-chart-excel.md

 steps:
  - title: About a Pareto Chart
    sub-steps:
     - copy: "A Pareto chart combines a bar and line chart.
 The Pareto principle states that, 'for many events, roughly 80% of the effects come from 20% of the causes.'
-In this example, we will see that 80% of complaints come from 20% of the complaint types.
+In this example, we will see that 80% of complaints come from 20% of the complaint types."
        img: "![Pareto principle](http://images.plot.ly/excel/pareto-chart-excel/pareto-principal-pareto-chart.jpg)"
  - title: Upload your Excel data to Plotly's grid
    sub-steps: